 Meet Dr. Stephanie Vampola!
-Dr. Vampola is a Family Practice Physician at Audubon County Memorial Hospital & Clinics.
-Dr. Vampola sees patients in Audubon Family Health Clinic, Exira Medical Clinic, in the hospital setting, and the Emergency Department.
+Dr. Vampola is a board-certified Family Medicine Physician at Audubon County Memorial Hospital & Clinics.
+Dr. Vampola sees patients in Audubon Family Health Care, Exira Medical Clinic, in the hospital setting, and the Emergency Department.

 “I was three years old when I decided I wanted to be a doctor and stuck with it.”
 Said Dr. Vampola, “I have always wanted to help people, and I feel like healthcare was the best road for me.
 I have always had compassion for all ages and strive to provide the best healthcare.”